Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Combine the shallots, chilies, garlic, parsley, and cilantro in a mixing bowl.
+Step 1: Use a sharp knife to chop and dice the shallots, peppers, garlic, parsley, and cilantro.
+Transfer them to a mixing bowl.

 Expert Tips

-• Chop the herbs as finely as possible to release their aromatics.
+• Finely chop the herbs.
+Chop the fresh herbs as finely as possible to release their aromatics.

-• Refrigerate chimichurri with cilantro for 2 hours before serving so the flavors can meld together.
+• Refrigerate the sauce.
+Refrigerate chimichurri with cilantro before serving to allow the flavors to combine.

 What Do You Put Chimichurri Sauce On?